Mainman002/Linux-OpenTabletUI/README.md

 (huion tablets will need these too " digimend-kernel-drivers-dkms-git and linux-headers ")

+This Guide can help figuring out the proper line of code -> https://github.com/DIGImend/digimend-kernel-drivers

+open a terminal and run " lsusb " without quotes to get your tablets ID number then

 for huion tablets enter the next few lines of text here -> sudo gedit /etc/X11/xorg.conf.d/50-tablet.conf

 Section "InputClass"